opendaylight/docs/docs/release-notes/projects/genius.rst

 * Any API changes?

-  * New API added for `service-recovery </submodules/genius/docs/specs/service-recovery>` feature
+  * New APIs added for `itm-scale-improvements </submodules/genius/docs/specs/itm-scale-improvements>` feature

 * Any configuration changes?